Classical Approach to Multichromophoric Resonance Energy Transfer

-The rate of energy transfer when the excitation is symmetrically delocalized over the interacting dipoles, i.e., when the dipoles all interact ($\Phi_{kj}=\Phi_{jj'}^{\mathrm{D}}=\Phi_{kk'}^{\mathrm{A}}= \Phi$) is shown as a dashed blue line and is seen to be twice as fast as the case where the dipoles only communicate individually, i.e., no donor and no acceptor interaction is present (the so-called "direct transfer" case, $\Phi_{jk} = \Phi \delta_{jk}$, $\Phi_{jj'}^{\mathrm{D}} = \Phi_{kk'}^{\mathrm{A}} = 0$: continuous black line).
-Moreover, in the former fully connected case, not only is the frequency of the energy oscillation (transfer rate) faster but the amplitude of the energy oscillations are larger as well.
+The rate of energy transfer when the excitation is symmetrically delocalized over the interacting dipoles, i.e., when the dipoles all interact ($\Phi^\mathrm{DA}_{kj}=\phi$ and $\Phi_{jj'}^{\mathrm{D}}=\Phi_{kk'}^{\mathrm{A}}=\phi'$, $\phi$ and $\phi'$ constants) is shown as a dashed blue line and is seen to be twice as fast as the case where the dipoles only communicate individually, i.e., no donor and no acceptor interaction is present (the so-called ``direct transfer" case, $\Phi^\mathrm{DA}_{kj} = \phi \delta_{kj}$, $\Phi_{jj'}^{\mathrm{D}} = \Phi_{kk'}^{\mathrm{A}} = 0$: continuous black line).
+Moreover, in the former fully connected case, not only is the frequency of the energy oscillation (transfer rate) faster but the amplitude of the energy oscillations is larger as well.
 Thus, Fig.~\ref{fig:ClassFRET1} shows that classical electrodynamics predicts the same enhancement of a factor of two as found in quantum approaches of excitonic energy transfer \cite{LM10,KYR13}.

-To understand the origin of this enhancement, it is illustrative to compare to the case when there are no intra-interactions between donor or between acceptors, but where each acceptor can interact with each donor ($\Phi_{jk} = \Phi$, $\Phi_{jj'}^{\mathrm{D}} = \Phi_{kk'}^{\mathrm{A}} = 0$: red dotted line).
-For this case, the enhancement of the transfer rate is seen to be virtually identical to the case where intra-interactions are allowed.
-Therefore, the enhancement here originates from the fact that all donors transfer to all acceptors and not from the intra-interactions between acceptors or between donors, an observation consistent with quantum results using the ``diagonal (secular) Forster rate" model \cite{MAS99,JNS04,CC13}.
+To understand the origin of this enhancement, we compare to the case when there are no intra-interactions between donor or between acceptors, but where each acceptor can interact with each donor ($\Phi^\mathrm{DA}_{jk} = \phi$, $\Phi_{jj'}^{\mathrm{D}} = \Phi_{kk'}^{\mathrm{A}} = 0$: red dotted line).
+The enhancement of the transfer rate is seen to be virtually identical to the case where intra-interactions are allowed.
+That is, the enhancement here originates from the fact that all donors transfer to all acceptors and not from the intra-interactions between acceptors or between donors, an observation consistent with quantum results using the ``diagonal (secular) F\"orster rate" model \cite{MAS99,JNS04,CC13}.

 In the upper inset of Fig.~\ref{fig:ClassFRET1}, the case of vanishing intra-acceptor (or donor) interactions in the presence of intra-donor (or acceptor) interactions is depicted by the dashed cyan curve (or dot-dashed green curve).
 Although the effect here is small, it is clear that the transfer rate may indeed benefit from the lack of intra-donor or intra-acceptor interactions helping the energy transfer pathway.